top of page

 Habitat

 Stow Heath comprises three acres of dense woodland and scrub, including species such as Field Maple and Alder with several ancient banks.
-There are a number of linked overgrown ponds with dead wood, fed by becks on the north and east boundaries; these have the potential to provide habitat for Great-crested Newts.
+This is a very water-based site and there are a number of linked overgrown ponds with dead wood, fed by becks on the north and east boundaries; these have the potential to provide habitat for Great-crested Newts.
 Stow Heath is surrounded by arable land, and represents an oasis for wildlife.
 Prior to Felbeck Trust taking on the management of Stow Heath, no habitat management work had been undertaken for some years, and the site is in need of sensitive management to improve the habitat for the benefit of wildlife.

 Habitat Management